mwojnars/hypertag/README.md

     div: | This inline text can be follow by nested blocks thanks to ":" marker p
         i | This line is in italics ...
-        . | ... but this one is not.
+        . | ... and this one is not.
+Both are vertically aligned in the script.
-        . | The null tag does nothing, only helps with code alignment when a tag is missing.
+        . | The null tag does nothing, but helps with code alignment when a tag is missing.

 output: